SimonNgj/socketTest/README.md

 # socketTest
-This repo demos a socket connection between python and Unity
+This repo demos a socket connection between python and Unity.
+Python sends a message to Unity to control an Unity object.
+A video demo can be found from here: